 Go Green: Use your own mug

 Bring your reusable drinkware of choice when you make your morning coffee run.
-The Yeti tumbler is my husband’s absolute favorite.
-Try a STOJO collapsible coffee cup that you can store in your bag and keep handy for the times you might need an unplanned caffeine boost.
+The stainless steel Yeti tumbler is my husband’s absolute favorite travel coffee mug.
+Or try a STOJO collapsible cup that you can store in your bag or glovebox and keep handy for the times you might need an unplanned caffeine boost.
+Cups are made from LFGB certified silicone, leakproof, and are dishwasher and microwave safe.
+Buy at Amazon

-If you need to purchase single use cups, go with compostable ones made from plant-based materials.
+If you need to purchase single use cups, go with compostable cups made from plant-based materials.
 However, these are not backyard compostable and require processing in a special facility.

 Can you recycle coffee cups?